avwolferen/SitecoreApplicationInsights/README.md

-# ApplicationInsights upgrade to 2.13.1 for Sitecore 9.3.0
+# ApplicationInsights upgrade to 2.20.0 for Sitecore 10.2.0
-How to upgrade from Application Insights SDK 2.5.1 to 2.13.1 by following 13 simple steps.
+How to upgrade from Application Insights SDK 2.5.1 to 2.20.0

-Blogpost to be written soon.
+Blogposts to be written soon.